LLNL/RAJA/docs/sphinx/dev_guide/ci_tasks.rst

 defined in ``<resource>-jobs.yml`` files in the `RAJA/.gitlab <https://github.com/LLNL/RAJA/tree/develop/.gitlab>`_ directory.
 The key items that change when a new build is added are:

-  * the unique **label** that identifies the build on a webpage for a Gitlab CI pipeline, and
+  * the unique **label** that identifies the build on a web page for a Gitlab CI pipeline, and
   * the build **Spack spec**, which identifies the compiler and version, compiler flags, etc.

-For example, an entry for a build using a clang compiler with cuda is:
+For example, an entry for a build using a clang compiler with CUDA is:

 .. code-block:: bash